-This includes line rental and access to all four BT Sport channels on BT TV, as well as a £70 BT Reward Card.
-Do note that there is an additional one-off setup fee of £69.99.
+This includes line rental and access to up to 80 channels on BT TV, including all four BT Sport channels. on BT TV, as well as a £70 BT Reward Card.
+Do note that there is an additional one-off setup fee of £59.99.

 If you want access to BT Sport via your existing Sky box, you can easily do so by updating your viewing card.

 BT Sport is also now offering Monthly Passes, considered to be a direct competitor to Now TV.